allenai/open-instruct/docs/safety-eval/safety.md

 **Important**: Please include all the beaker arguments exactly as in the examples unless intentionally modifying some configuration.
 Many of them are necessary to avoid job failures, such as `--beaker-image`, `--venv`, and `--env-secret`.
 Note that `openai_api_key` and `hf_token` are Beaker workspace secret names, so should *not* be replaced with actual values (see One-Time Setup).

-Note that the `--` divides the gantry command from the evaluation command - you can edit the second part to run whatever eval suite you want from the `eval.py` script, or any other script in the OE-Safety repo.
+Note that the `--` divides the gantry command from the evaluation command - you can edit the second part to run whatever eval suite you want from the `eval.py` script.
 Any additional Beaker arguments such as a dataset mount to use a model from a Beaker dataset or adding a priority tag can be added before the `--`.

 You can also run all generator evaluations parallelized across the GPUs allocated to your batch job, like so:
 ```bash